How to Use a Power Drill

-Cordless technology certainly has been a boon to the drill market, but it's arguable that two other advancements have made a bigger change in how a drill is used.
+Cordless technology certainly has been a boon to the drill market, but two other advances may have made a bigger change in how a drill is used.
 The keyless chuck and the easy-reverse feature transformed what used to be little more than a hole-maker into a handy drill/driver.
-Using the reverse button and keyless chuck together reduces bit changes to about 3 to 4 seconds (if that seems exaggerated, you'll see below how this is possible), and gone are the days of fumbling for the chuck key.
+Using the reverse button and keyless chuck together reduces bit changes to about 3-4 seconds, and gone are the days of fumbling for the chuck key.

 Lickety-Split Bit Changes

 Unless you own more than one drill, you'll be swapping among these three pieces a LOT.
 Here's how to do it quickly: wrap the thumb and forefinger of one hand around the chuck and hold on tight; use the other hand to flip the drill into reverse, then pulse the trigger to spin the motor backwards, opening the jaws of the chuck.
 Insert the bit and hold it centered with the thumb and forefinger of the first hand, grasping the chuck with your middle and third fingers this time.
 Flip the drill into forward and pulse the trigger to tighten the chuck onto the bit.
 Done.

 Watch Your Speed

 When drilling metal, use a slow speed and relatively light pressure.
 Too much of either overheats and dulls the bit very quickly.
 Sometimes it helps to vary the pressure, pushing harder briefly to help the bit bite into the metal, then easing up and letting the bit do the work.
 You can also add a drop or two of household oil to the hole as you drill to reduce heat buildup.

-Preventing Tear out
+Preventing Tear Out

 The first works only with hole saws and bits that have guide points, such as spade bits.
-The trick of carpenters is to drill through the wood from one side, stopping as soon as the guide point (or the center bit on a hole saw) penetrates the backside of the material.
-Then, you flip the work over and complete the hole from the backside; the hole made by the guide point centers the bit for the second half of the hole.
+A carpenters' trick is to drill through the wood from one side, stopping as soon as the guide point (or the center bit on a hole saw) penetrates the backside of the material.
+Then flip the work over and complete the hole from the backside; the hole made by the guide point centers the bit for the second half of the hole.

 Good Driving Habits